findelabs/proxima/README.md

 # Proxima

-Ultra fast, simple, http proxy.
+Ultra fast, simple, API gateway.

 ### What is Proxima?